0xcad/free_to_play/notes.md

 * users should have like, a "call flight attendant" button, that just sends a websocket to the admin that they need help

 what do we need to do this:
-* a list of all audience members in the game; so joining the game should *send* a websocket with the current user's info, and we need a list view for all users in the audience
-  * websockets are hard. just put a refresh button in this shit.
-* kick view -- if you get kicked, we just remove you from the audience, and send your device a 'kicked' websocket
-* mute view -- PUT/DELETE. if you get muted, need to update user info to admin. set `is_muted` flag on user to true. subsequent users
-* delete messages -- just a function that hooks into the existing backend fn.
-^ you can probably define all of these *in* that admin function, just put them there

 * if a user needs help, send a websocket to the backend. admin panel has a handler where we like, highlight their name or something

 DONE: